 Tim loves public transportation.
 He knows several routes to get there from home and he's always exploring ways to optimize his trips into the office.
 Work starts with email, which he answers one at a time, as soon as he reads them a .
-(Sometimes this backfires, if there is a second related message he hasn't read yet.)
+(Sometimes this backfires, if there is a second related message he hasn't read yet, but he doesn't mind sending a follow-up email.)
 Some nights he plays computer games with his online friends.
 [Sources: 7, 9, 18, 23, 25, 26, 29, 30, 31, 35, 37]

 For Tim, technology is a source of fun, and he is always on the lookout for new computer software f .
 He likes to make sure he has the latest version of all software with all the new features [5, 28], because of the following facets:

 a This is tied to information processing style e .

 b GenderMag incorporates cognitive walkthroughs, and cognitive walkthroughs evaluate learnability by a new user .

 c The stereotype of gender differences in mathematics performance has been debunked in recent years: controlling for stereotype threat shows no statistical differences between male and female math performance .
 To avoid evaluators inappropriately invoking that stereotype, we have made explicit that all four personas are good at math and enjoy math.
 The "numbers person" phrase is a verbatim quote from an interview with a female accountant .

 Motivations: Research spanning over a decade has found that females tend (statistically) to be motivated to use technology for what it enables them to accomplish, whereas males' motivations sometimes come from their enjoyment of the technology for its own sake.
 This difference can affect which features of problem-solving software females vs. males choose to use.